LibraryCarpentry/Top-10-FAIR/_posts/2018-12-01-biodiversity.md

 * [Repository Finder](https://repositoryfinder.datacite.org/)

 **Exercise:**
-1. How many entries are returned for the a query specific for your research topic on [re3data](https://www.re3data.org)?
+1. How many entries are returned for the query specific for your research topic on [re3data](https://www.re3data.org)?
 2. If you filter under "Subject", what do you find?
 3. Do you think something is missing from the results?
 If so, [suggest a repository](https://www.re3data.org/suggest).